Medicare

 The best time to buy a Medicare Supplement policy is during your Medicare open enrollment period.
 Open enrollment lasts for 6 months.
 It starts on the first day of the month in which you are both:

-1. Age 65 or older, and
+Age 65 or older, and enrolled in Medicare Part B.

 During this period, an insurance company cannot deny you insurance coverage, place conditions on a policy (like making you wait for coverage to start), or change the price of a policy because of past or present health problems.

+We work with a majority of the companies that offer these plans.
 Please contact our office for more information.